oxheadalpha/nft-tutorial/packages/nft-tutorial/README.md

 various commands in the form of `tznft <command> [options]`. `tznft` provides the following command categories:

-- configuration and bootstraping Tezos network and configure address aliases
+- configuration and bootstrapping Tezos network and configure address aliases
 - generate and validate NFT collections and tokens metadata
 - create NFT collection (FA2 contract origination) and mint tokens
 - token inspection